Version 10 of the guidance supersedes previous versions. The key changes are:

-- let people know of the exceptional circumstances that may lead to a change in visiting arrangements Circumstances would include a COVID-19 incident or outbreak (or other infection) in the home, or advice from their local authority or Public Health Wales
+- Let people know of the exceptional circumstances that may lead to a change in visiting. arrangements.
+Circumstances may include a COVID-19 incident or outbreak (or other infection) in the home, or advice from their local authority or Public Health Wales.

 Preparing people for visits

 - Consider what needs to be done to prepare residents and visitors for visits.
 For example, support visitors on how to prepare for a visit including providing information how they can minimise their risk to the resident, providing information about where the visit will take place and what to expect.

 - Give tips on how to communicate where face coverings are required, such as:

 - not wearing hats or anything else that might conceal their face further